coleifer/peewee/docs/new/sqlite.rst

        on the current connection.
 The callback accepts no parameters and the return value is ignored.

-       However, if the callback raises a :py:class:`ValueError`, the transaction will be aborted and rolled-back.
+       However, if the callback raises a :class:`ValueError`, the transaction will be aborted and rolled-back.

        Example: